marmelab/react-admin/docs/AuthProviderWriting.md

 ## Example

-Here is a complete but fictive implementation of an auth provider.
+Here is a fictive but working implementation of an auth provider.
 It only accepts user "john" with password "123".

 ```tsx
 const authProvider = {